SLQ-web/Trestle-table/README.md

 ##What does the Trestle Tables script do?

-The Trestle Tables script reads the THEAD content and then prints that in to a style tag in the HEAD of a HTML document.
+The Trestle Table script reads the THEAD content and then prints that in to a style tag in the HEAD of a HTML document.